romualdo97/parallel_computing_studies/001_gpu_programming_model_II/README.md

 - `D:\opencv-master\modules\imgproc\include\opencv2`

-- `D:\opencv-master\3rdparty\zlib`

 Into our `lib` folder I will paste the folder `D:\opencv-master\build\vs_15_2017\lib\Debug`.

 Into our `lib` folder I will create a folder called `3rdParty` and inside it I will paste the folder located at:
 `D:\opencv-master\build\vs_15_2017\3rdparty\lib\Debug`

+# {show the file directory here}

 ### **STEP 16)** Create `OPENCV_DIR` enviroment variable

-For tell our visual studio solution where are our OpenCV dependencie let´s create a enviroment variable pointing to rhe folder where we grouped our lib and include files. in cmd write:
+Tell our visual studio solution where are our OpenCV dependencie let´s creating an enviroment variable pointing to the folder where we grouped our lib and include files. in cmd write:

 	> setx -m OPENCV_DIR C:\Users\user\Dropbox\AdditionalLibraries\OpenCV